dsccommunity/xDatabase/README.md

 ### Unreleased

-* xDatabase Test-TargetItem will now check DacPacVersion if DacPacPath parameter and DB exist.
+* xDatabase Test-TargetResource will now check DacPacVersion if DacPacPath parameter and DB exist.
 If the DacPacApplicationVersion is supplied and matches the deployed version we will return $true. ([issue #41](https://github.com/PowerShell/xDatabase/issues/41))

 ### 1.8.0.0